josevelaz/ISG/readme.md

-# isg CLI
+# svg-component-library-creator CLI

-A CLI for isg.
+A CLI for svg-component-library-creator.

 ## Customizing your CLI